rhiot/rhiot/docs/readme.md

 *things*, you can't properly orchestrate how your devices communicates with each other.
 Also the effective monitoring of the IoT system, without the devices registered in the centralized cloud, becomes almost impossible.

-Device management cloudlet provides backend service for registering and tracking devices connected to the Rhiot Cloud.
+Device Management Cloudlet provides backend service for registering and tracking devices connected to the Rhiot Cloud.
-Under the hood device management cloudlet uses [Eclipse Leshan](https://projects.eclipse.org/projects/iot.leshan), the open source implementation of the [LWM2M](https://en.wikipedia.org/wiki/OMA_LWM2M) protocol.
-LWM2M becomes the standard for the IoT devices management so we decided to make it a heart of the Rhiot device management service.
+Under the hood Device Management Cloudlet uses [Eclipse Leshan](https://projects.eclipse.org/projects/iot.leshan), the open source implementation of the [LWM2M](https://en.wikipedia.org/wiki/OMA_LWM2M) protocol.
+LWM2M becomes the standard for the IoT devices management so we decided to make it a heart of the Rhiot device service.

 The diagram below presents the high-level overview of the device cloudlet architecture.